Emilykidd3/algorithms/41-int-to-roman/README.md

 # Int To Roman Numeral

-In this activity you will be writing code to create a function that takes in an integer and returns a string representing the provided number as a Roman Numeral.
+Write a code to create a function that takes in an integer and returns a string representing the provided number as a Roman Numeral.
 If you aren't familiar with Roman Numerals or would like to review them, check out <https://reference.yourdictionary.com/resources/romanums.html>.

 ## Instructions

-* Open [Unsolved/int-to-roman.js](Unsolved/int-to-roman.js) in your code editor -- **this is the only file you will modify in this activity.**

-  * In this file you will be writing code in the body of the `intToRoman` function to achieve the following:

     * Return a new string representing the provided integer in Roman Numeral form.